-- a.
-A completed feasibility study establishing the market demand for the specific startup companies proposed for incubation (technology, general business, bio-tech, manufacturing, etc.) and the presence of necessary resources and community support; - b.
-Documentation with detailed demonstration that the applicant has the financial capacity to operate the facility (if applicable) and reach a positive cash flow within a reasonable period of time, which DRA generally expects to be three years; and - c.
-A management plan for operation that, at a minimum, includes a/an: - Tenant/client selection policy that includes a description of the types of businesses sought and any established selection criteria; - Tenant lease or license agreement (if applicable) that enumerates the shared services to be provided; delineates the business assistance policy, including the provision of management, technical, and training assistance, and the graduation policy; and establishes periodic access to the tenant's business records to permit assessment of the financial and operational viability of the tenant's business; - Business assistance policy that outlines the various types of assistance that the will be provided to start-up firms, including how support will be provided to tenants/clients with access to capital needed to grow their businesses successfully; - Staffing plan that details the talent and resources that will be dedicated to supporting the startup companies accepted; - Tenant graduation policy that is documented as a provision of the tenant lease or license agreement (if applicable) with clear requirements for tenant graduation from the facility or services; and - Performance plan that includes how the entity will track the success of tenants/clients, specifically identifying what performance measurement data are proposed to be collected from tenants/clients and for what period of time during and after the service period the data will be collected.
+- a) A completed feasibility study establishing the market demand for the specific startup companies proposed for incubation (technology, general business, biotech, manufacturing, etc.) and the presence of necessary resources and community support; - b) Documentation with detailed demonstration that the applicant has the financial capacity to operate the facility (if applicable) and reach a positive cash flow within a reasonable period of time, which DRA generally expects to be three years; and - c) A management plan for operation that, at a minimum, includes a/an: - Tenant/client selection policy that includes a description of the types of businesses sought and any established selection criteria; - Tenant lease or license agreement (if applicable) that enumerates the shared services to be provided; delineates the business assistance policy, including the provision of management, technical, and training assistance, and the graduation policy; and establishes periodic access to the tenant's business records to permit assessment of the financial and operational viability of the tenant's business; - Business assistance policy that outlines the various types of assistance they will be provided to startup firms, including how support will be provided to tenants/clients with access to capital needed to grow their businesses successfully; - Staffing plan that details the talent and resources that will be dedicated to supporting the startup companies accepted; - Tenant graduation policy that is documented as a provision of the tenant lease or license agreement (if applicable) with clear requirements for tenant graduation from the facility or services; and - Performance plan that includes how the entity will track the success of tenants/clients, specifically identifying what performance measurement data are proposed to be collected from tenants/clients and for what period during and after the service period the data will be collected.
 This should also include members of any oversight or policy board that will be responsible for setting performance goals, selecting or approving selections of staff, establishing and reviewing policy, and monitoring performance.
-Any applicant that proposes a project to support a business incubator, technology, or other type of incubator or accelerator is strongly encouraged to contact their LDD to clarify technical matters involving their proposed project.
+Any applicant who proposes a project to support a business incubator, technology, or other type of incubator or accelerator is strongly encouraged to contact their LDD to clarify technical matters involving their proposed project.

-- Employability skills Workforce and Business Development applications may include, as one component of a more extensive development strategy, a focus on "employability skills."
-The overall strategy must be inclusive of other, more traditional, industry-driven job-specific skills training and placement assistance. - Basic residential infrastructure Basic Public Infrastructure projects for communities in distressed counties/parishes, or isolated areas designated distressed in non-distressed counties/parishes may be considered, provided they meet the program requirements set out in other applicable eligibility guidelines. - Geographic Information Systems (GIS) and broadband Complete and sustainable projects, which are not speculative in nature, nor create any unfair competitive business advantage within the communities served, nor subsidize for-profit entities. - Fire or police stations Projects which construct or improve fire or police stations will be considered, provided one of the following two criteria can be met: 1) evidence shall be provided with the application that the project will have a positive net impact on the community through lower tax or insurance rates, or 2) evidence shall be provided that the facility serves a multi-jurisdictional coverage area that is presently unserved or would be unserved without. - Phased projects Applications for early phases of a larger project where projected outcomes will not be realized until a much later time, possibly after other funds are awarded in subsequent cycles, may be considered eligible with proper assurances from relevant project partners.
-DRA's involvement in early-phase projects shall not constitute a commitment on DRA's part for future funding. - Architectural and engineering fees A&E fees are considered an allowable expense; however, payment of these fees will be structured as follows: one-third paid upon completion and acceptance of the plans, one-third paid upon receipt of a successful bid, and the final one-third paid upon completion of the work.
+Employability skills - Workforce and Business Development applications may include, as one component of a more extensive development strategy, a focus on "employability skills."
+The overall strategy must be inclusive of other, more traditional, industry-driven job-specific skills training and placement assistance.

+Basic residential infrastructure - Basic Public Infrastructure projects for communities in distressed counties/parishes or isolated areas designated distressed in non-distressed counties/parishes may be considered, provided they meet the program requirements set out in other applicable eligibility guidelines.

+Geographic Information Systems (GIS) and broadband - Complete and sustainable projects, which are not speculative in nature, create any unfair competitive business advantage within the communities served, nor subsidize for-profit entities.

+Phased projects - Applications for early phases of a larger project where projected outcomes will not be realized until a much later time, possibly after other funds are awarded in subsequent cycles, may be considered eligible with proper assurances from relevant project partners.
+DRA's involvement in early-phase projects shall not constitute a commitment on DRA's part for future funding.

+Architectural and engineering fees - A&E fees are considered an allowable expense; however, payment of these fees will be structured as follows: one-third paid upon completion and acceptance of the plans, one-third paid upon receipt of a successful bid, and the final one-third paid upon completion of the work.